DillonIs/PortfolioIsaac/README.md

 * Click the Fork button
 * Confirm the fork creation
-* Wait for GitHub to generate your own copy of the repository

-Once complete, you should now have the portfolio saved under your own GitHub account.
+The images below give you a guide.

 <img src="README-Images/fork-repository.png" width="1000">

 <img src="README-Images/create-fork.png" width="1000">

+Once complete, you should now have the portfolio saved under your own GitHub account.

 ✨ Step 2: Open Repository Settings